Skip to content

 Stdlib

-The compiler only emits the methods you actually call.
-If you use wgraph and only call dijkstra(), the generated C++ will not include bellman-ford, floyd, MST, or any other unused algorithms.
+The compiler only emits the code you actually use.
+If you call wgraph and only use dijkstra(), the generated C++ will not include bellman-ford, floyd, MST, or any other unused algorithm.

 Constructors: